ChrisWhealy/wasm_sha256/docs/30-memory-layout.md

 Almost all of these values store pointer references.

+## Global Pointer References

+One thing you need to get clear in your mind is distinguishing when you're working with a value and when you're working with a pointer to a value.

+The following diagram shows an example of working with a pointer to a value.

+When reading a file, we need to call the WASI function `fd_read`.

-The following diagram shows how calling `$wasi.fd_read` causes the memory location `$NREAD_PTR` to be updated with a pointer that points to an `i32` holding the number of bytes that have just been read.
+After the call to `$wasi.fd_read` has completed, the memory location identified by the global reference `$NREAD_PTR` is updated with a pointer that points to an `i32` holding the number of bytes that have just been read.

 ![Global pointer](../img/global_ptr.png)

+## Static Data

+In the case of the SHA256 hash calculation, the most important values we will be working with are the seed values upon which the calculation is based and the constants used during message digest calculation.

+These values are stored at the locations identified by the global values `$INIT_HASH_VALS_PTR` and `$CONSTANTS_PTR`.
+This means that the addresses used in the `data` declarations below must match the addresses stored in these globals.

 ```wat
   ;; - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -